gabrielkoehl/psTerminalPerfCounter/docs/en-US/Start-tpcMonitor.md

 system locales.
 It automatically filters unavailable counters and provides detailed feedback about monitoring status.
 Supports interactive monitoring with graphical displays, tables, and statistics based on configuration settings.

+Monitoring can be performed on the local system or on remote computers by specifying ComputerName parameter.
+Remote monitoring requires appropriate permissions and network connectivity to the target system.

 ## EXAMPLES